radeonxray/UFO-Exam/README.md

-# What to watchout for when transitioning from Javascript to Typescript
+# How _TypeScript_ and _Static typing_ changes _JavaScript_
 By Christian Olsen & Zaeem Rafique

-# Abstract

-* Features such as _static typing_ can make it troublesome to switch from JavaScript to TypeScript.

-* Static typing can be ignored or avoided, but doing so breaks some of the fundamentals of TypeScript in the process.

-* While you will need to write a bit more code in TypeScript, you will end up with more readable, secure and less confusing code.

-* Sticking to the rules of static typing will help you better maintain your project, even as it and your team grow larger.
+_Features such as _static typing_ can make it troublesome to switch from JavaScript to TypeScript.
+Static typing can be ignored or avoided, but doing so breaks some of the fundamentals of TypeScript in the process.
+While you will need to write a bit more code in TypeScript, you will end up with more readable, secure and less confusing code.
+Sticking to the rules of static typing will help you better maintain your project, even as it and your team grows larger._

 # The issue: When JavaScript goes from _dynamic_ to _static_